John Cena: Television

-Cena hosted the Australian Nickelodeon Kids Choice Awards with Natalie Bassingthwaighte on October 11, 2008, in Melbourne.
+Cena hosted the Australian Nickelodeon Kids' Choice Awards with Natalie Bassingthwaighte on October 11, 2008, in Melbourne.
 He guest starred as Ewan O'Hara, brother of Juliet O'Hara, in an episode of the fourth season of the comedy drama Psych.
 He also guest starred as himself in the seventh episode of Disney Channel's Hannah Montana Forever.
 On August 17, 2015, Cena guest co-hosted Today on NBC.
 Three nights later, Cena made an appearance on Late Night with Seth Meyers.
 Cena hosted two seasons of American Grit on Fox, a reality television series with 10 episodes.
 16 men and women were split into four teams, where challenges were given.
 A US$1 million prize was given to the winning team.
 American Grit premiered on Fox on April 14, 2016, and the finale of season 1 aired on June 9.
 Cena hosted the ESPN ESPY Awards on July 13.
 On December 10, Cena was the guest host of Saturday Night Live on NBC.

 On January 24, 2017, Nickelodeon announced that Cena would host the 2017 Nickelodeon Kids' Choice Awards ceremony on March 11.
 On January 11, 2018, it was announced that he would be hosting the awards ceremony again on March 24, becoming the third host behind Whitney Houston and Rosie O'Donnell to host the ceremony in back to back years.
 Two days later, the game show Keep It Spotless premiered with Cena as an executive producer.
 In addition, he was cast on Rise of the Teenage Mutant Ninja Turtles as the voice of the villain Baron Draxum.
 On February 14, 2019, it was announced that Cena would host a revival of Are You Smarter than a 5th Grader on the network, which premiered on June 10.
 In 2021, Cena co-hosted the TV game show Wipeout.
 In March 2024, an almost completely nude Cena appeared onstage at the 96th Academy Awards to present the award for best costume design in reference to a streaker interrupting the ceremony in 1974.
+In December 2025, Cena guest-starred in the sixth episode of the Apple TV television series Pluribus.